-Agave is a succulent plant native to the American Southwest.
-It is an evergreen plant that grows new rings of leaves each years to reach a mature height of 5 to 7 feet and a mature spread of 8 to 12 feet.
-The plant can take as many as 40 years to bloom, and promptly dies after blooming.
-The blooms emerge on a tall stem that resembles asparagus but grows up to 30 feet tall.
-Removal of an large agave from landscaping can be a daunting task because of the sheer weight of the mature plant.
+Agave (Agave spp.) is a succulent plant native to the American Southwest.
+While most species are hardy only in USDA hardiness zones 9 through 11, Parry's agave (Agave parryi) is winter-hardy to zone 7.
+As an evergreen plant in its hardiness range, agave grows new rings of leaves each year to reach a mature height of 5 to 7 feet and a mature spread of 8 to 12 feet.
+Taking as many as 25 years to bloom, agave dies soon after.
+The blooms emerge on a tall stem growing up to 30 feet tall that resembles asparagus; in fact, agave is in the asparagus family (Asparagaceae).

 Wrap a rope around the agave plant as near the root mass as possible.
 The rope should set down into the leaves, and be held in place by the leaves above and below it.
 The two ends of the rope will work like handles that give you leverage and a way to carry or drag the agave.

 Pull the agave out of the ground with the rope.
 Grasp both ends of the rope and walk backward, pulling as you go, so the agave lifts out of the ground and slides across the surface of the soil.

 Dispose of agave the way you would normally dispose of garden waste, for example, by placing it in a trash bag and throwing it out with your regular trash.
 Because of the agave's size, you may need to cut it apart and throw away all the pieces.

 Avoid composting agave because the sharp leaf tips can present a prickly situation for gardeners and plants when spreading compost in the future.
 Succulents take root easily and any plant parts in the compost could grow into new plants.
 Also, because agave sap is toxic, it's best not to leave it anywhere it can cause damage.